quicwg/base-drafts/draft-ietf-quic-transport.md

 the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).

+An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
 Endpoints store received connection IDs for future use.
-An endpoint that receives excessive connection IDs MAY discard those it cannot store without sending a RETIRE_CONNECTION_ID frame.
-An endpoint that issues connection IDs cannot expect its peer to store and use all issued connection IDs.

-An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
-While each endpoint independently chooses how many connection IDs to issue, endpoints SHOULD provide and maintain at least eight connection IDs.
-The endpoint SHOULD do this by always supplying a new connection ID when a connection ID is retired by its peer or when the endpoint receives a packet with a previously unused connection ID.
+They advertise the limit how many unretired connection IDs they are willing to store in the transport parameters.
+An endpoint MUST NOT provide more connection IDs than this limit.
+An endpoint MUST treat receipt of more than this number of connection IDs as an error of type CONNECTION_ID_LIMIT_ERROR.
+If an endpoint has provided its peer with the maximum number of connection IDs, the earliest time it can provide a new connection ID is when the peer retires a connection ID.
 Endpoints that initiate migration and require non-zero-length connection IDs SHOULD provide their peers with new connection IDs before migration, or risk the peer closing the connection.

 ### Consuming and Retiring Connection IDs {#retiring-cids}